 What is the prize

 The European Commission's Horizon Prize for Social Innovation will reward the best solutions for improving the travel mobility of older people: €1 000 000 will be awarded to the best solution and the four runner-up prizes will receive €250 000 each.
 The prize was launched during the “Opening up to an era of social innovation” conference in Lisbon on 27 November 2017.
-Submissions will be accepted until 28 February 2019 and the prize will be awarded in the second or third quarter of 2019.
+Submissions will be accepted until 28 February 2019 and the prize will be awarded in the second half of 2019.

 Why this prize